PanoramicPanda/ddb-party-view/README.md

 ### Character IDs

 Character IDs should be provided as a comma-separated list in the settings.
 Ensure each ID is a valid number.
+You can find these as part the url to the character sheet.
+You can test if its the right number by hitting `https://character-service.dndbeyond.com/character/v5/character/<character id>` with your browser.

 ### Manual AC Bonuses